GluuFederation/flex/docs/admin/admin-ui/auth-server-menu.md

 ## Sessions

-The Janssen Auth Server stores user session data in persistence.
+The Janssen Authentication Server stores user session data in persistence.
 This screen lists the active session details and the administrator can revoke the sessions of the selected user.

 ![image](../../assets/admin-ui/sessions.png)

 ## Keys

-The JWKS is a set of keys containing the public keys that should be used to verify any JSON Web Token (JWT) issued by the authorization server.
+The JSON Web Key Sets (JWKS) is a set of public keys that should be used to verify any JSON Web Token (JWT) issued by the authorization server.

 ![image](../../assets/admin-ui/jwks.png)